 Remember sunfish are shy animals.
 For the video I shot of the mola-mola, it was initially only our buddy team of 3 who saw it, so I thought I was shooting the video on my own.
 After a look at my dive computer, I stopped because of dive time/depth/air consumption reasons, and because the mola-mola was running away in the blue.
 I turned back and then I understood: I saw a “wall” of scuba divers behind me.
 Even me, I was scared, so imagine that poor sunfish!
 To avoid the crowd, the best is to go with the boat leaving the first in the morning or with the last one!

 Even if I feel very lucky for this single encounter with a mola-mola, I cannot wait to go back to Crystal Bay to increase the odds of meeting these gentle giants again.
 They are so beautiful and enigmatic!
-No wonder my dives in Crystal Bay made it to my list of the best diving in Asia-Pacific.

-Manta point: the manta ray highway experience
+Manta point: a manta ray highway experience

 All scuba diving day trips start in the morning to end at the beginning of the afternoon.
 80% of the dive trips will offer a dive in Crystal Bay and Manta Point.
 Manta Point is the cleaning station for manta rays with almost guaranteed sights.
 Be careful, there are 2 dive sites: Manta Bay and Manta Point.
 Both are offshore of Nusa Penida but Manta Point is much further away than Manta Bay.
 The big action with Manta rays happens in Manta Point, not Manta Bay because it is also more exposed to the currents.
 So be sure to insist you want to go to Manta Point if the conditions allow it.